How Robert De Niro Shaped the Future: A Legacy Timeline

 2009: Kennedy Center Honors

-In 2009, Robert De Niro was announced as one of the Kennedy Center Honorees and was honored by Martin Scorsese and Meryl Streep at the event.
+In 2009, Robert De Niro was announced as one of the Kennedy Center Honorees, recognized for his commitment to his characters and co-founding a major film festival.
+He was honored by Martin Scorsese and Meryl Streep at the event.

-In 2009, Robert De Niro's collection of film-related materials, which he donated to the Harry Ransom Center, opened to the public.
+In 2009, Robert De Niro's collection of film-related materials at the Harry Ransom Center at the University of Texas at Austin, opened to the public.

-In 2016, Robert De Niro received the Presidential Medal of Freedom from President Barack Obama.
+In 2016, Robert De Niro received the Presidential Medal of Freedom from President Barack Obama, who acknowledged De Niro's personal impact on him.

-2022: Six of De Niro's Films Inducted into the U.S. National Film Registry
+2022: Films Inducted into U.S. National Film Registry

 As of 2022, six of Robert De Niro's films have been inducted into the U.S. National Film Registry.

-2025: De Niro set to receive Cannes Film Festival's Honorary Palme d'Or
+May 2025: Cannes Film Festival Honorary Palme d'Or

-In 2025, Robert De Niro is set to receive the Cannes Film Festival's Honorary Palme d'Or.
+In May 2025, Robert De Niro received the Cannes Film Festival's Honorary Palme d'Or.